Cloudneeti/aws-auto-remediation/README.md

 ### How it works

-The remediation framework uses CloudTrail, CloudWatch log group, the remediation lambda functions, and the appropriate IAM roles.
+The remediation framework uses Cloudwatch event rules, CloudTrail, CloudWatch log group, the remediation lambda functions, and the appropriate IAM roles.

 ![localremediation.png](images/localremediation.png)

 1. AWS account administrator creates/updates/reconfigure resources in aws account
-2. CloudTrail and CloudWatch logs group collects the events occurred in AWS account
+2. CloudTrail and CloudWatch event bus collects the events occurred in AWS account and trigger appropriate event rule.
-3. CloudWatch triggered the auto-remediation invoker in near real-time
+3. CloudWatch event rule trigger the auto-remediation invoker in near real-time in its region
-4. Auto-remediation invoker lambda calls the appropriate remediation functions present in the remediation framework
+4. Auto-remediation invoker lambda calls the orchestrator which then call appropriate remediation functions present in the remediation framework
 5. Remediation functions setup required security configuration on the resources

 This auto-remediation solution supports multi-account remediation as well.
 Here, we are providing cross-account access roles to execute the remediation functions present in remediation framework account.